The tropological vertex: From toric Calabi--Yau to log Calabi--Yau

 We can make a minor perturbation of $A_\ell$ for different legs $\ell$, so that their image under $f$ intersects only at $0$.
 Then, the constraint of requiring holomorphic curves in $\bar X$ to only touch the divisor in these $A_\ell$ is satisfied only by curves in $f^{-1}(0)$.
 We can therefore get the same counts by using $E^+_\ell$ or $-E^-_\ell$ as a constraint in place of $A_\ell$.

 As classes in $H_2(\bar X)$, we can readily calculate the intersections between $E^{\pm}_\ell$.

 These spheres $E^\pm_\ell$ are related to the two choices of normal vectors to the leg $\ell$.
 In particular, there is a canonical choice\footnote{In this paper, there are a series of choices, choosing an orientation on $A_\ell$, distinguishing $E^+$ and $E^-$, and $\pm n_\ell$, and further choices on signs of operators $\W_{v,\ell}$.
-These choices are inconsequential, so long as the choices for different legs are compatible. } of normal vector $n_\ell\in\mathfrak t^2_{\mathbb Z}$ such that, for some choice of moment map, $\bar X\longrightarrow \mathfrak t^2_{\mathbb Z}$ the corresponding hamiltonian function is positive on $E^+$ and negative on $E^-$.
-Another way of describing this choice is as follows: removing their intersection with the divisor, $E^\pm$ is a complex plane, the action of $n_\ell$ on $E^+$ has weight $1$ and the action of $n_\ell$ on $E^-$ has weight $-1$.
+These choices are inconsequential, so long as the choices for different legs are compatible. } of normal vector $n_\ell\in\mathfrak t^2_{\mathbb Z}$ such that, for some choice of moment map, $\bar X\longrightarrow \mathfrak (\mathfrak t^2)^*$ (recalling that the moment map is only canonical up to translation) the hamiltonian function corresponding to $n_\ell$ is positive on $E^+$ and negative on $E^-$.
+Another way of describing this canonical choice is as follows: removing their intersection with the divisor, $E^\pm$ is a complex plane, and the action of $n_\ell$ on $E^+$ has weight $1$ and the action of $n_\ell$ on $E^-$ has weight $-1$.